jakobo/Sslac/README.md

 "Wow, let's do that again!" - Donkey from Shrek

 What you're holding is a slick way to do prototypical classes in JavaScript.
 Sslac supports the usual class related functionality, plus a few extras.
 A lot of the code has been inspired by the libraries that came before it, in hopes it might inspire the libraries that come after it.
+With boldly sidestepping the pros/cons of this kind of object model, if this is what you're looking for, here it is.
+It's certainly easier than monkeying with object prototypes directly.

 Sslac is MIT Licensed
-Sections of the code contain the following licenses: BSD

 What you're getting: